mongodb/docs/source/includes/fact-release-notes-1.11.rst

-- Added support for :doc:`plugins </plugins/creating-compass-plugins>`
+- Added support for plugins
   that extend the functionality of |compass|.

 - Added support for :ref:`disconnecting <disconnect>` from the active